pasnox/monkeystudio2/readme.txt

 With MinGW/Windows:

 * Open a console, and go to the sources directory.
-* type: qmake && mingw32-make release
+  * qmake && mingw32-make

-Windows/MinGW users can use batch files to build Monkey Studio.

 With MSVC/Windows:

 * Open a console, and go to the sources directory.
-* type: qmake && nmake release
+  * qmake && nmake

 With Linux/*Nix:

 * Open a shell, and go to the sources directory.
-* type: qmake && make release // some distros use qmake-qt4 for qmake of Qt 4
+  * qmake && make // some distros use qmake-qt4 for qmake of Qt 4

 With Mac OS X:

 * Open a terminal, and go to the sources directory.
-* type: qmake -spec macx-g++ && make release
+  * qmake -spec macx-g++ && make

 How to execute Monkey Studio:
 =============================
-* Once you have build monkeystudio you need install resources executing this command : cd monkey && make release-install ( replace make by mingw32-make/nmake according to your platform ).
+* Once you have build monkeystudio you need install resources executing this command : $$MAKE install ( replace $$MAKE by make/mingw32-make/nmake according to your platform ).
-* Once you have installed resources, you now have a full monkeystudio copy in your bin folder by default on windows/mac, and in /usr/local for unix/linux )
+* Once you have installed resources, you now have a full monkeystudio copy in your bin folder by default on windows/mac, and in /usr/local for unix/linux.

+You may require admin acces when using $$MAKE install.
+For unix-like, simply use a sudo, for windows, you need to have admin access.

 Known Problems:

 * MSVC 6 can't build Monkey Studio 2, and will probably never ( except if someone is able to send us a patch ).
 * For any problems, please contact us on the forums at : http://forums.monkeystudio.org or on our irc channel, irc://irc.freenode.net/monkeystudio
+* You can report bugs using our webissues server ( see About dialog for more infos )

-	Azevedo Filipe and The Monkey Studio Team,
+	Azevedo Filipe & The Monkey Studio Team,

 --EOF